 New Castle is a medium-sized city located in the state of Pennsylvania.
 With a population of 22,375 people and 17 constituent neighborhoods, New Castle is the 37th largest community in Pennsylvania.
 New Castle has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Castle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, New Castle isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Castle are a mix of both white- and blue-collar jobs.
 Overall, New Castle is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in New Castle who work in office and administrative support (15.32%), sales jobs (11.64%), and food service (6.80%).

 In terms of college education, the citizens of New Castle rank slightly lower than the national average.
 15.20% of adults 25 and older in New Castle have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.